 Consultant Radiologist and Nuclear Medicine Physician

-Research interests include functional imaging of Lymphoma and the use of PET in Neurofibromatosis.
+Vikki's research interests include functional imaging of lymphoma and the use of PET in neurofibromatosis.